meghanasri67/SWYNX-Task-1-Ecommerce-Data-Cleaning/README.md

 ## Project Overview

-This project is part of my SWYNX Internship – Task 1.
+This project is part of my SWYNEX Internship – Task 1.

 The objective of this task is to clean and transform an E-Commerce Sales dataset using Microsoft Excel and Power Query and prepare the data for further analysis.